Terms Of Trade

 12.2 Each party irrevocably and unconditionally submits to the non-exclusive jurisdiction of the Courts of New South Wales and Courts entitled to hear appeals from those Courts.

-13.1 These standard trading conditions contain all of the terms and conditions of the contract between the parties and may only be varied by agreement in writing between the parties.
+13.1 These Terms of Trade contain all of the terms and conditions of the contract between the parties and may only be varied by agreement in writing between the parties.

 13.2 Any conditions found to be void, unenforceable or illegal may, to that extent be severed from these terms and conditions.

 14.1.
 Terms of Trade

 a.
 The Customer makes an application for credit account with Hydraulink Australia and agrees to pay all amounts due to Hydraulink Australia from time to time promptly and in accordance with these Terms of Trade.

 b.
 The Customer agrees that these Terms of Trade, as amended from time to time, will govern all transactions between Hydraulink Australia and the Customer and the terms and conditions referred to on any order forms that may be used by the Customer will not apply, unless agreed to in writing to the contrary by Hydraulink Australia.